-●PPSV did not reduce all-cause mortality.
+PPSV did not reduce all-cause mortality.

-A 2009 systematic review graded randomized trials based on statistical criteria and retained only a few in their meta-analysis.
-When the analysis was limited to trials of highest methodologic quality, efficacy of vaccination was not observed.
-However, their analysis excluded many studies that other investigators regard as acceptable and gave disproportionate weight to two studies that relied on nonstandardized serologic techniques to diagnose pneumococcal pneumonia.
-These serologic tests have been shown to be of questionable validity for diagnosing pneumococcal pneumonia [56-58,62].
+  An earlier systematic review graded randomized trials based on statistical criteria and retained only a few of them in the meta-analysis .
+When the analysis was limited to trials that met criteria of highest methodologic quality, efficacy of vaccination was not observed.
+However, this analysis excluded many studies that other investigators regard as acceptable and gave disproportionate weight to two studies that met criteria but relied on nonstandardized serologic techniques to diagnose pneumococcal pneumonia.
+These serologic tests have been shown to be of questionable validity for diagnosing pneumococcal pneumonia [47-50].

   As noted above, despite the fact that antibodies following PPSV23 administration decline over time, in a report from the CDC, efficacy of the pneumococcal polysaccharide vaccine did not decline at seven or more years after vaccination .

   The immunogenicity and efficacy of PPSV23 in patients with specific risk factors is discussed in detail separately.
 (See "Pneumococcal immunization in HIV-infected adults", section on 'Efficacy and immunogenicity of pneumococcal vaccination' and "Immunizations in solid organ transplant candidates and recipients", section on 'Pneumococcus' and "Immunizations in patients with cancer", section on 'Pneumococcal vaccine' and "Immunizations in hematopoietic cell transplant candidates and recipients", section on 'Pneumococcus' and "Management of infection in exacerbations of chronic obstructive pulmonary disease", section on 'Vaccination' and "Immunizations in patients with end-stage renal disease", section on 'Pneumococcal vaccine' and "Immunizations for patients with chronic liver disease", section on 'Pneumococcal vaccine'.)

   Adverse reactions — The most common adverse reactions to PPSV23 are injection site pain or tenderness (in 60 percent of vaccinees), swelling or induration (in 20 percent), and erythema (in 16 percent) .
 These reactions usually persist for less than 72 hours.
 Moderate systemic reactions (eg, fever and myalgias) and more severe local reactions (eg, local induration) occur less commonly.
 (See "Pneumococcal polysaccharide vaccine (23-valent): Drug information".)